cse-labs/res-edge-labs/labs/outer-loop-multi-cluster.md

     ```bash

-    # You can set FLT_CLUSTER_SUFFIX to anything, provided it is unique within an Azure subscription and avoids special characters that could not comply with Azure naming conventions such as https://aka.ms/ResourceGroupNamingRestrictions.
+    # You can set FLT_CLUSTER_SUFFIX to anything, provided the cluster name is unique within a resource group on an Azure subscription and avoids special characters that could not comply with Azure naming conventions such as https://aka.ms/ResourceGroupNamingRestrictions.
-    # Change it below if it is already being used within the Azure subscription.
     export FLT_CLUSTER_SUFFIX=101

     # start in the base of the repo